iboyko21/frontend-application-design/chapter2/README.md

 Despite our hard work, there is something not quite satisfying about the Virtual DOM implementation introduced in this chapter.

 A real Virtual DOM will detect changes in components and rerender the application.
 The implementation here
-must be manually refreshed by our event handler.
-There are many ways to solve this problem.
-The next chapter will introduce a simple implementation of a hook to track changes that require a refresh to the DOM.
+must be manually refreshed by the event handlers.

+There are many ways to solve
+this problem, and the next chapter will introduce a simple implementation of a hook to track changes that require a refresh to the DOM.